Claude AI Search Guide: Optimize for Brave Search & Brand Visibility

 Start Now, Not Later

-Claude's web search is still relatively new, which means the competition for AI visibility on Brave Search is lower than on Google or Bing.
+Claude's claude ai web search is still relatively new, which means the competition for AI visibility on Brave Search is lower than on Google or Bing.
 Early movers have a real advantage.

 The playbook is straightforward: